All That Paper (and How I Organize It)

 It used to pile up in my house until I thought it would eat me alive.
 It used to give me such anxiety, but I finally developed a system that really works for me.
 The real key for me was eliminating as much as I could, and then finding a place for what was leftover.
 I think that’s the key for keeping just about anything organized: purge often, and have a place for what remains, then you’ll stay sane.

 My method for paper organization isn’t sexy and I’m no organizational pro.
-I can guarantee you there is no Pinterest worthy perfectly painted and organized command central armoire (I wish, maybe someday!)
 I was asked about a month ago by a reader how I keep it all organized, so here are a few of the tricks I use to control my paper clutter.

 1. Identify It.
 It took me years to figure this out, but now in hindsight it seems so simple.
 The very best trick I ever came up with was sitting down with my piles of paper clutter and making a list of exactly each type of paper that was coming into my house, then creating a solution for each one.